bokkypoobah/Blockswap/EncryptoTelTokenSecurityAudit.md

 ## Comments On The Source Code

-My comments in the following code are market in the lines beginning with `// NOTE: `
+My comments in the following code are market in the lines beginning with `// NOTE: `.
+In this case there is nothing to note in the source code below.

-Following is the source code for [contracts/EncryptoTelToken.sol](https://github.com/bokkypoobah/Blockswap/blob/ad80951a2187fc883777a22d399b8c77bd5db90c/contracts/EncryptoTelToken.sol):
+Following is the source code for [contracts/EncryptoTelToken.sol](https://github.com/bokkypoobah/Blockswap/blob/ca87455c4650e20cf44bb3e1a3a5378104b33921/contracts/EncryptoTelToken.sol):

 ```javascript
 pragma solidity ^0.4.10;